Non-Cross Diffusion for Semantic Consistency

-\textbf{Comparison of Sampling Quality.} In Table~\ref{tab:FID}, we present a comparison of our model with a baseline model in generating \cifar images.
-Our model demonstrates superior performance, showing significant improvements over the baseline, particularly at inference steps in \{1000, 100, 50\}.
-However, as the inference steps decrease and stride increases, the difference in estimated noise between successive steps grows.
-This discrepancy introduces a bias during the inference stage, leading to a decline in performance.
-To mitigate this bias, we propose using the estimated noise from the current step as a condition.
-This approach enables our method to enhance the quality of generated images even at smaller inference steps in \{20, 10, 5\}.
+\textbf{Comparison of Sampling Quality.} Tables~\ref{tab:FID} and ~\ref{tab:mnist_FID} compare our model's performance with a baseline model in generating \cifar and \mnist images.
+Fig.~\ref{cifar_result} visualizes the generated \cifar images, where our model notably outperforms the baseline, especially at \{1000, 100, 50\} inference steps.
+The decreased number of inference steps and increased strides enlarge the discrepancy in estimated noise between steps, introducing bias and performance decline during inference.
+To counter this, we suggest conditioning on the current step's estimated noise.
+This augments image quality generated by our method even at smaller steps in \{20, 10, 5\}.
+Besides, our model outperforms the baseline on \mnist at steps \{1000, 100, 50\}.
+The adapted sampling strategy also enhances our model's performance on \mnist as the number of inference steps decreases.

-\textbf{Comparison of Inference Consistency.} Table~\ref{tab:IFC} compares the consistency of our method with the baseline.
-Our approach demonstrates improved consistency at inference steps in \{50, 20, 10, 5\}, achieved by avoiding crossing in the inference flow.
-For larger steps in \{1000, 100\}, cross points in the inference flow have only a minor impact due to the larger steps and smaller stride.
-Consequently, our method and the baseline perform similarly in terms of $\ifc$.